opencv/opencv/doc/py_tutorials/py_ml/py_svm/py_svm_opencv/py_svm_opencv.markdown

 vectors.

 Here, before finding the HOG, we deskew the image using its second order moments.
-So we first define a function **deskew()** which takes a digit image and deskew it.
+So we first define a function **deskew()** which takes a digit image and deskews it.
 Below is the deskew() function:

 @snippet samples/python/tutorial_code/ml/py_svm_opencv/hogsvm.py deskew

-Below image shows above deskew function applied to an image of zero.
+Below image shows the deskew function applied to an image of zero.
 Left image is the original image and right image is the deskewed image.

 ![image](images/deskew.jpg)